TVPPA Membership

 Contact: Marcy Douglas, Leadership Development & Strategic Planning Manager

-Missouri River Energy Services is a joint action agency with 61 member municipalities in four states: Iowa, Minnesota, North Dakota and South Dakota.
+Established in 1965, Missouri River Energy Services is a joint action agency that provides electricity and other energy-related services to 61 member municipalities in four states: Iowa, Minnesota, North Dakota and South Dakota.
 MRES is governed by a 13 member board of directors who are elected by, and from, the ranks of our member representatives.

 Mitchell Electric Membership Corporation